-A Guide to Local SEO for Large Enterprises
+A Guide To Local SEO For Large Enterprises & Franchises

 - Views of store locator pages.

-- Clicks on Google My Business Listings.
+- Clicks from Google Business Profiles.

 - Phone calls made to the store.

-- Establish Roles and Responsibilities: Just like any other team effort, local SEO requires a team.
-To use a sports analogy, Aaron Rodgers needs his offensive line to follow through on their assignments just as much as a local SEO provider needs store managers to provide an above average customer experience.
+Establish Roles and Responsibilities: Just like any other team effort, local SEO requires a team.

-5 Local SEO Practices for Enterprises
+5 Local SEO Best Practices For Enterprises/Franchises

 Below are five local SEO practices that will help you reach your business goals.
 Each section has been broken into:

-- Basic Practices: (In most cases, these should be implemented, but thought of as more of a baseline.
+(In most cases, these should be implemented but thought of as more of a baseline.
 In some sections, the baseline doesn’t exist, so I’ve listed what not to do, instead.)

-Essentially, some enterprises do the basics and either think they’re done or choose to stick their head in the sand (See Local Link Building, Review Management, and Citation Management in the steps outlined below for examples).
+Essentially, some enterprises do the basics, and either think they’re done or choose to stick their head in the sand.

+(See Local Link Building, Review Management, and Citation Management in the steps outlined below for examples.)

-- Competitive Edge Practices: These will separate your business from competition – if for no other reason than most stick with the basic approach!
+These will separate your business from competition – if for no other reason than most stick with the basic approach!

 1. On-Page Local SEO